An InnerSpace Study: Improving customer experience for major coffee chain with spatial intelligence

 - Staffing and Coaching: Strategic adjustments to teams and their roles drove 16% improved service rates and 5% reduced wait times during rushes.
 By seeing service averages over time, franchises can use data to implement changes that will work – and help their managers identify opportunities for coaching and scheduling that leads to optimal team performance.

-Using indoor location to improve daily operations means putting tools into the hands of both customers, employees and managers to make informed decisions.
+Using spatial intelligence to improve daily operations means putting tools into the hands of both customers, employees and managers to make informed decisions.
 With InnerSpace, our food and beverage retail solutions help improve performance and sales, while keeping customers informed and satisfied by their service.
 When a business relies on high customer turnover and fast sales, small changes can have dramatic impact.